-If the on indicator is still lit, secure the child in the child restraint in a rear seat position in the vehicle, and check with your dealer/retailer.
-If no rear seat is available, do not install a child restraint in this vehicle, and check with your dealer/retailer.
-The passenger sensing system is designed to enable (may inflate) the right front passenger's frontal airbag anytime the system senses that a person of adult size is sitting properly in the right front passenger's seat.
+If the on indicator is still lit, secure the child in the child restraint in a rear seat position in the vehicle and check with your dealer.

+The passenger sensing system is designed to enable (may inflate) the right front passenger's airbag anytime the system senses that a person of adult size is sitting properly in the right front passenger's seat.
 When the passenger sensing system has allowed the airbag to be enabled, the on indicator will light and stay lit to remind you that the airbag is active.

-For some children who have outgrown child restraints and for very small adults, the passenger sensing system may or may not turn off the right front passenger's frontal airbag, depending upon the person's seating posture and body build.
+For some children who have outgrown child restraints and for very small adults, the passenger sensing system may or may not turn off the right front passenger's airbag, depending upon the person's seating posture and body build.
 Everyone in your vehicle who has outgrown child restraints should wear a safety belt properly - whether or not there is an airbag for that person.

 If a person of adult-size is sitting in the right front passenger's seat, but the off indicator is lit, it could be because that person is not sitting properly in the seat.
 If this happens, turn the vehicle off and ask the person to place the seatback in the fully upright position, then sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended.
-Restart the vehicle and have the person remain in this position for two to three minutes.
-This will allow the system to detect that person and then enable the right front passenger's frontal airbag.
+Restart the vehicle and have the person remain in this position for about two minutes.
+This will allow the system to detect that person and then enable the passenger's airbag.